An Introduction to Micronutrients

 Vitamins

-Vitamins fall into two groups depending on whether they are fat soluable or water soluble.
-Examples of fat soluble vitamins are vitamin A, D, E and K and examples of water-soluble vitamins include B and C [1].
+Vitamins fall into two groups depending on their solubility: fat-soluble or water-soluble.
+Fat-soluble vitamins include A, D, E and K, while water-soluble vitamins include the B-complex vitamins and vitamin C. [1]

 Vitamin A (added as retinyl acetate)

-There are two forms of vitamin A that are available in the human diet: preformed vitamin A and provitamin A. Preformed vitamin A is mostly found in foods from animal sources, including dairy products, fish, meat (especially liver) and in fortified cereals.
-Most dietary provitamin A comes from leafy green vegetables, orange and yellow vegetables, tomato products, fruits, and some vegetable oils [3].
+There are two forms of vitamin A that are available in the human diet: preformed vitamin A and provitamin A. Preformed vitamin A (retinol and retinyl esters) is mostly found in foods from animal sources, including dairy products, fish, meat (especially liver) and in fortified cereals.
+Most dietary provitamin A (carotenoids) comes from leafy green vegetables, orange and yellow vegetables, tomato products, fruits, and some vegetable oils.
+[3]

 Vitamin D (added as cholecalciferol)

-Vitamin D is a substance needed in humans and other vertebrates to maintain blood calcium levels stable, which allows to keep normal skeleton, cellular functions and muscle contraction [6].
-This vitamin is naturally present in very few foods, a reason to which you can find most products fortified with this small but powerful nutrient.
+Vitamin D is a molecule needed in humans and other vertebrates to maintain the calcium balance stable, which allows to keep normal skeleton, cellular functions and muscle contraction.
+[6] This vitamin is naturally present in very few foods, the reason why you can find most products fortified with this small but powerful nutrient.
 Vitamin D is also produced internally when ultraviolet rays from sunlight touch the skin, which triggers its synthesis.

 Curious fact: Vitamin D obtained from sun exposure, food, and supplements is biologically inactive and must therefore undergo two chemical reactions (hydroxylations) in the body for its activation.